questnet/socket/README.md

 > Note that the `SocketServer` class is a concrete implementation for TCP/IP sockets.
   If you want to typehint in your higher-level protocol implementation, you SHOULD use the generic [`ServerInterface`](#serverinterface) instead.

-> Changelog v1.9.0: This class has been added with an improved constructor signature as a replacement for the previous `Server` class in order to avoid any ambiguities.
-  The previous name has been deprecated and should not be used anymore.

 ### Advanced server usage